srinman/azureexamples/aca2extwithtls/README.md

 4. **Main Block**:
    - The `if __name__ == '__main__':` block ensures that the `run` function is called when the script is executed directly.

+#### Relation to Certificates

+- **Server Certificate and Key**:
+  - The server uses a certificate (`/certs/server-cert.pem`) and a private key (`/certs/server-key.pem`) to establish a secure TLS connection.
+  - These files are specified in the `ssl.wrap_socket` call to enable TLS on the server.

+### Summary

+- This Python program sets up a simple HTTPS server that listens on port 443 and responds with a plain text message.
+- The server uses TLS to secure the connection, requiring a server certificate and private key.
+- The `SimpleHandler` class handles GET requests, and the `run` function sets up and starts the server.

 ### Dockerfile for python program